 The New Relic user that will integrate the GCP project must have a Google account and must be able to view the GCP project that New Relic will monitor.

-In the GCP project IAM & admin, the user must have the Project Viewer role.
+In the GCP project IAM & admin, the user must have the Project Viewer and Monitoring viewer roles.

 Please note that this authorization method will not allow New Relic to collect tags and other attributes that can be useful for narrowing down your NRQL queries, dashboards, and alerts.